smnookin/smnookin.github.io/_posts/2015-11-09-the-curse-of-a-vision.md

 displaydate: ""
 date: ""
 category: MIT
-tags: null
+tags:
+  - "null"
 title: The Curse of a Vision
 ---

 ## The Curse of a Vision

-Below is the raw text for my profile, but until I figure out the formatting, I suggest reading it here: [NELSON PROFILE](https://www.dropbox.com/s/eexplekmtb0yb10/Nelson%20Profile.pdf?dl=0).
+Below is the raw text for my profile, but until I figure out the formatting, I suggest reading it here: [NELSON PROFILE](http://projects.kennethfriedman.org/nelson).

 The Curse of an Vision:
 A Stately Pleasure-Dome Decree